Overseal: Churches

 The village church is dedicated to St Matthew.
 There appears to have been an earlier church in Overseal; however, in 1622 this was reported as being "quite decayed and gone".
 A new church ("Chapel of Ease") was built in 1840–1841, on land donated by Elizabeth Pycroft, who also gave money for its construction.
 Elizabeth laid the first stone on 27 August 1840, but died 19 December 1840; she is buried within the church.
 Her family subsequently made further donations to pay for the communion plate, altar table and velvet covering.
 The church was built in the early English style: the tower has eight bells and the church boasts stained-glass windows, a carved stone altar and a font made of Caen stone.
 The surrounding church/chapel-yard is three-quarters of an acre, and at its northwest corner stood an oak tree descended from the Royal Oak at Boscobel House in which King Charles II hid to escape the Roundheads following the Battle of Worcester in 1651.
 In 1863 the church is described as a 'chapelry' annexed to the rectory at Netherseal; the curate was Rev. John Morewood Gresley, M.A.
 The church is Grade II listed.
+Gresley was the founding secretary of the Anastatic Drawing Society. founded in 1855.

 The Lord of the Manor built a school adjacent to the church in 1841.

 A Baptist chapel was built in the village in 1840 and a Methodist chapel in 1860.